yashmalikk/csc207/README.md

+Made by: Yash Malik
+This submission contains 2 java files and 1 readme.md file.
+The java files are encryption/decryption programs using different methods of encryption.

+No resources outside of class were used to create the above mentioned java files.

+The project may also be found at: https://github.com/yashmalikk/csc207/tree/main/mini-project-1

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.